What is Remote Device Management (RDM)?

 - Connected Products: Connected products are unattended technology like self-checkout kiosks, security systems, smart lockers, and point-of-sale systems — to name just a few.
 These are distinct from consumer products (like smart appliances, smartwatches, or other mass-produced products).
 Also sometimes referred to as "IoT Devices," this kind of connected product is the fastest-growing segment of smart devices, and the most diverse in terms of applications.

 Typically, a connected product will have some kind of core server or “brain” (often a server, PC, or mobile device) that is connected to the internet and peripheral components (like sensors, touchscreens, credit card readers, etc.) that communicate back to the server and allow the device to function.
 Entire systems of connected products can be created through integrations.
-For example, a quick-service restaurant could integrate self-service kiosks, front-of-house digital signage, back-of-house kitchen displays, drive-through technology, and even drink machines, among a growing number of devices used within a modern QSR restaurant.

-Remote Device Management Tools
+3 Categories of Remote Device Management Tools

-Now that we've identified the types of devices businesses usually manage remotely, let's explore the software tools they most commonly use.
-Broadly, there are three primary types of Remote Device Management software tools:
+Now that we've identified the types of devices businesses must manage remotely, let's explore the software tools they most commonly use for asset management.

 - Mobile Device Management (MDM): These platforms are designed specifically to manage mobile devices (Android or Apple iOS) through features like policy management, over-the-air software updates, and fleet management.